RamonN3xt41l/ProyectoFinalGeeks/README.md

 This is a project for the Geekshub course.

 The idea is to have a web page where several channels for sending messages can be created.
 Each one of those channels will have several messages, each one of them with its own attributes, such as Author, Content, Date, etc...

 This is a project to evaluate the assimilation of different concepts explained during the course.
-Since during the course we studied HTML, CSS and Javascript, most of the concepts to be evaluated are gonna be related to them.
+Since during the course we studied HTML, CSS and
+Javascript, most of the concepts to be evaluated are gonna be related to them.
 For example, the use of arrays, obects with attributes, methods, classes, variables of different types, design of the web itself, etc.

 <br>

-# Running 🏃‍♀️
+# Using 🏃‍♀️

 The way of using  the webpage is pretty straight forward.

 When the page is first charged, you will be able to see an aside menu and a main body.

 in the aside menu, that is always visible, you will be able to create new channels, with a textbox and a button, and at the same time you will see a list of the existing channels

 In the Main body of the web page, you will see (once you click on a channel from the aside menu) 3 different subparts: